NeilduToit13/devops_quickstarts/README.md

 # devops_quickstarts
 Short scripts for getting started with devops tasks at AfricanLII

+# Python Tests Git Hook
+git hooks can be any executable code.
+Python scripts can therefore be used, provided Python3 is available in /usr/bin/env This allows hooks to be used as an effective CI without the need for external tools like travis/jenkins
+In this example, the hook, along with a short script and testing code are included.
+The hook will run the tests, and abort the commit if they fail.
+This hook has also been copied into the git hooks directory for THIS repository, so that they will be run when committing to this repository, as a POC.

 # Simple RPC server
 The simple RPC server and client creates and RPC server using python's multiprocessing library.
 This is, in my experience, a much quicker way to plumb between services in cases